The Mailchimp block allows visitors to join your Mailchimp list.

 Connecting to Mailchimp

-The first time you use the Mailchimp block, you will need to connect your Mailchimp account.
+The first you use the Mailchimp block, you will need to connect your Mailchimp account.
 Click Set up Mailchimp form to begin.

 This will take you to the Tools → Marketing → Connections section of your WordPress.com account, where you should click Connect in the Mailchimp section: